 "So, your name?"
 Liam turned to G6.
 "You look very… striking?"

-G6 didn't react.
+G6 did not react.
 Tilted her head slightly as if studying him.
 "Just give me the form.
-I'm not here to chat."
-Cold.
-Shut down.
+I am not here to chat."
+She said coldly.

 Edmund laughed lightly.
 "Forgive my niece—not used to strangers."